 The Nets took advantage.
 The team roared out of the gate early behind opportunistic scoring from Brook Lopez and Joe Johnson, as both teams put together an uncharacteristically offense-heavy first half.
 The various Chicago lineup shifts forced the Bulls to start Marco Belinelli in the backcourt as Jimmy Butler moved up front, and while Butler’s defense was active as usual, the Chicago team defense featured a series of lanes and angles defensively that just haven’t been typical of a Bulls team that at times ranks as one of the league’s toughest teams to score on.

-The shape of things righted itself in the third quarter as the Nets shot just 4 for 19, as Chicago managed to close gaps in their interior.
+The shape of things righted itself in the third quarter as the Nets shot just 4-19, as Chicago managed to close gaps in their interior.
 The problem for Chicago was a familiar one, though, as the Bulls missed 16 of 22 shots themselves in spite of what was some lacking Brooklyn defense.
-Despite coming through with a fantastic defensive upgrade, the Bulls only lopped two points off Brooklyn’s halftime lead.
+Despite coming through with a fantastic defensive upgrade, the Bulls only lopped two points off of Brooklyn’s halftime lead.

-That was the story of the night for Chicago, as they were able to take advantage of several Brooklyn breakdowns and find themselves with good looks either at the rim or in the corner for that desirable 22-foot 3-pointer.
+That was the story of the night for Chicago, as they were able to take advantage of several Brooklyn breakdowns and find themselves with good looks either at the rim or in the corner for that desirable 22-foot three-pointer.
 Belinelli missed six of nine treys on the evening, though, including several good open looks.
-And though Noah and Carlos Boozer were able to work their way to 13 offensive rebounds, the two missed a series of chippies, and 17 of 31 shots overall.
+And though Carlos Boozer and Joakim Noah were able to work their way to 13 offensive rebounds, the two missed a series of chippies, and 17 of 31 shots overall.

 Brooklyn doesn’t want to hear any excuses, though.

-His adjustments have been key, as the Nets made a point to limit Robinson’s options on his pell-mell drives to the basket, and Carlesimo’s resurrection of Wallace’s offensive game (finding him post-up opportunities, bringing him up top to the elbow instead of stashing Gerald in the corner) has to be credited.
+His adjustments have been key, as the Nets made a point to limit Bulls guard Nate Robinson’s options on his pell-mell drives to the basket, and Carlesimo’s resurrection of Wallace’s offensive game (finding him post-up opportunities, bringing him up top to the elbow instead of stashing Gerald in the corner) has to be credited.
 And Carlesimo has come a long way since last Thursday’s stuffy Game 3 loss to Chicago, as the interim coach has done well to trust small lineups featuring C.J.
-Watson and Andray Blatche (who again topped the Bulls with late-game scoring off broken plays, scoring five points in the game’s final 75 seconds) down the stretch.
+Watson and Andray Blatche (who again topped the Bulls with late game scoring off of broken plays, scoring five points in the game’s final 75 seconds) down the stretch.

 Brooklyn was right there for both close Game 2 and 3 losses, and obviously the team could have taken down Chicago several times during Saturday’s triple overtime Game 4.
 The teams truly have played each other to a hilt, making Saturday’s upcoming Game 7 wholly appropriate.